eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

-# Connecting Devices to ioFabric
+# Connecting Devices to ioFog

 One of the main challenges of the Internet of Things (IoT) is the large variety of connection methods for devices and systems.
-If a sensor cannot communicate with the greater system, then all is lost. ioFabric provides both edge processing and edge connectivity.
+If a sensor cannot communicate with the greater system, then all is lost. ioFog provides both edge processing and edge connectivity.
 The connectivity is very flexible, which also means there are some decisions to be made for each implementation.

-This document describes the different ways that you can connect sensors, devices, legacy systems, and the greater world into ioFabric.
+This document describes the different ways that you can connect sensors, devices, legacy systems, and the greater world into ioFog.
 Once you do that, of course, the rest is pretty darn easy.

 Some connectivity methods are more efficient than others.
 Some should only be used if there is no better option available.
 The drawbacks and benefits of each connection method are listed here to help you determine what will fit best for your situations.

 #### Listen for Incoming Data

-When you add a container element to your ioFabric instance, you can choose to open ports.
+When you add a container element to your ioFog instance, you can choose to open ports.
 The ports are mapped so that you can have a different port on the inside of the container than the one which is exposed to the outside world.
-This is so the container code can be written to listen to standard ports (such as 80 or 443) and yet there can be many such containers running at the same time in an ioFabric instance.
+This is so the container code can be written to listen to standard ports (such as 80 or 443) and yet there can be many such containers running at the same time in an ioFog instance.

-By opening a listening port on a container element, the sensors and devices outside of ioFabric can direct their communications to the IP address of the ioFabric instance and the port of the appropriate container element.
+By opening a listening port on a container element, the sensors and devices outside of ioFog can direct their communications to the IP address of the ioFog instance and the port of the appropriate container element.
 The container element will simply start receiving the incoming network traffic and can perform all of the parsing, decoding, decrypting, and other tasks needed to work with the device.

 Note that opening a port for listening does not, in any way, reduce the container element's ability to send network traffic out or talk directly to the devices.